SummerSlam (1994): Aftermath

 DiBiase continued to manage his corporation until he left the WWF in 1996, but none of his wrestlers won a championship under his management.
 Tatanka and Luger continued to feud until they faced each other as part of an elimination match at the 1994 Survivor Series.
 Bigelow was later "fired" from the stable, leading to a feud with DiBiase's wrestlers.

 Nakano was booked to win the Women's Championship on November 27, 1994.
 After Blayze won it back the following spring, Nakano disappeared from the WWF without mention and joined World Championship Wrestling.

 Bret Hart was scheduled to defend his title against Bob Backlund at Survivor Series 1994.
 The stipulations stated that the only way to win was to force the person in your opponent's corner to throw a towel into the ring.
 Davey Boy Smith was in Bret's corner, while Owen Hart was in Backlund's corner.
 Smith chased Owen around the ring until Smith suffered a kayfabe injury, leaving nobody to throw in Bret's towel.
 As Backlund performed the crossface chickenwing on Bret, Owen pretended to show remorse.
 He convinced his mother, Helen, to throw in Bret's towel.
 After Backlund was awarded the belt, Owen celebrated his success in costing Bret the title.

 At Survivor Series 1994, the storyline with Michaels and Diesel saw Michaels accidentally superkick Diesel once again.
 As a result, Diesel turned on Michaels, becoming a face and vacating the Tag Team Championship.
 Three days later, Bob Backlund put Diesel over by dropping his WWF World Heavyweight Championship in a match that lasted eight seconds.
 Diesel feuded with Michaels and defended the belt against him at WrestleMania XI.

 DiBiase's Undertaker was not seen again, but the wrestler portraying him, Brian Lee, returned to the WWF in 1997 as Chainz.
 Bearer's Undertaker gained revenge against Yokozuna at Survivor Series 1994 by defeating him in a casket match.
 To prevent interference, Chuck Norris was at ringside as a special guest enforcer.

-This was the last SummerSlam to take place on a Monday.